 Preferred Warranties, Inc. (PWI) was started by car dealer Wayne Herring, who owned and operated an independent used car dealership near Pottsville, Pennsylvania.
 Due to the market demand among car dealers for reputable extended service contracts, Herring found his niche.
 Before long, Preferred Warranties had a growing client list consisting of dealers in three states.
 Just six short years later, the company was ranked #179 on the Inc. 500 list of Fastest Growing U.S. Companies.
-The company has also earned several milestone accolades, including a Torch Award for Marketplace Ethics from the Better Business Bureau.
+The company has also earned several milestone accolades.
 Today, Preferred Warranties is owned by parent company KAR Auction Services, Inc.

 Time in Business